Vasu77df/VasuperSiteSource/content/posts/fixing-hyprland-issue-in-omarchy.md

 ---

-I have been running [Omarchy](https://omarchy.org/) by the famous Ruby on Rails creator [dhh](https://x.com/dhh/) as my daily driver on my [dev-one](https://hpdevone.com/) for a couple of months now.
+I have been running [Omarchy](https://omarchy.org/) by the famous Ruby on Rails creator [dhh](https://x.com/dhh/) as my daily driver for a couple of months now.

-Coming over from [Bluefin](https://projectbluefin.io/) a [Fedora Silverblue](https://silverblue.fedoraproject.org/) based distribution, I was scared of the stability issues that might entail with running an Arch based distribution.
-Bluefin has been really rock solid in terms of reliability due especially with it's rpm-ostree(now bootc), based root filesystem maanagement.
+Coming over from [Bluefin](https://projectbluefin.io/), a [Fedora Silverblue](https://silverblue.fedoraproject.org/) based distribution, I was scared of the stability issues that might entail, from running an Arch based distribution.
+Bluefin's reliability has been rock solid due to it's [rpm-ostree(now bootc)](https://docs.fedoraproject.org/en-US/bootc/rpm-ostree/) based root filesystem management.
 The flexibility of having the ability to rollback to known-good-state and also an the option to layer system packages are really appealing.
 That Bluefin was my daily ever since it's relaunch in [2024](https://www.ypsidanger.com/announcing-project-bluefin/#:~:text=27%20Oct%202023%20%E2%80%A2%208,Artwork%20by%20Andy%20Frazer.).

 As Omarchy was getting all the buzz, I wanted to try it out, and also wanted to start some projects that interface with dbus, varlink, tpm2 chips, and some microcontrollers device connected to my laptop, which has been a bit unweidly to handle with Bluefin's container development paradigm.
 Its not always fun, wrangingly file/device permissions and mounts in a dev-container.
 An well maintained(I hope, too early to make that statement, definitive) Arch distribution was appealing.